Be aware that some courses are not offered every year; see the course schedule page to check if the class is offered this year.

 Ae 100.
 Research in Aerospace.
 Units to be arranged in accordance with work accomplished.
 Open to suitably qualified undergraduates and first-year graduate students under the direction of the staff.
 Credit is based on the satisfactory completion of a substantive research report, which must be approved by the Ae 100 adviser and by the option representative.

 Ae 103 ab.
 Aerospace Control Systems.
-9 units (3-0-6); second and third terms.
-Prerequisites: CDS 110 (or equivalent), CDS 131 or permission of instructor.
-Part a: Optimization-based design of control systems, including optimal control and receding horizon control.
+9 units (3-0-6); first, second terms.
+Prerequisites: ACM 104, as well as ACM 100 a (or equivalent), can be taken concurrently.
+Part a: Linear state space systems, including concepts of controllability/reachability and observability.
+State feedback and optimal control.
+Frequency domain tools (Bode plots, Nyquist analysis, input/output performance).
+Part b: Optimization-based design of control systems, including optimal control and receding horizon control.
 Introductory random processes and optimal estimation.
 Kalman filtering and nonlinear filtering methods for autonomous systems.
-Part b: Nonlinear control design for aerospace systems, flight dynamics, and attitude dynamics.
-Guidance, navigation, and control of autonomous aerospace systems.
-Instructor: Murray.

 Ae/ME 118.
 Classical Thermodynamics.
 9 units (3-0-6); first term.
-Prerequisites: ME11abc, ME12abc, or equivalent.
+Prerequisites: ME 11 abc, ME 12 abc, or equivalent.
 Fundamentals of Classical Thermodynamics.
 Basic laws of thermodynamics, work and heat, entropy and available work, and thermal systems.
 Equations of state, compressibility functions, and the Law of Corresponding States.
 Thermodynamic potentials, phase equilibrium, phase transitions, and thermodynamic properties of solids, liquids, and gases.
 Examples will be drawn from fluid dynamics, solid mechanics, energy systems, and thermal-science applications.
-Instructor: Dimotakis.
+Instructor: Minnich.

 Ae/ME 120.
 Combustion Fundamentals.
 9 units (3-0-6); third term.
 Prerequisites: Recommended: ME 118 and 119 or equivalent.
 The course will cover chemical equilibrium, chemical kinetics, combustion chemistry, transport phenomena, and the governing equations for multicomponent gas mixtures.
 Topics will be chosen from non-premixed and premixed flames, laminar and turbulent flames, combustion-generated pollutants, and numerical simulations of reacting flows.
-Not offered 2021-2022.
+Instructor: Blanquart.

 Ae 121 abc.
 Space Propulsion.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Open to all graduate students and to seniors with instructor's permission.
 Ae 121 is designed to introduce the fundamentals of chemical, electric and advanced propulsion technologies.
 The course focuses on the thermochemistry and aerodynamics of chemical and electrothermal propulsion systems, the physics of ionized gases and electrostatic and electromagnetic processes in electric thrusters.
 These analyses provide the opportunity to introduce the basic concepts of non-equilibrium gas dynamics and kinetic theory.
 Specific technologies such as launch vehicle rocket engines, monopropellant engines, arcjets, ion thrusters, magnetoplasmadynamic engines and Hall thrusters will be discussed.
 Ae 121 also provides an introduction to advanced propulsion concepts such as solar sails and antimatter rockets.
 Instructor: Polk.